webgme/webgme/docs/interpreters/creating_the_interpreter.rst

 :code:`config.test.js` load and reuse the added configuration parameters from this file.

 **Python Plugin**

-If you generated a python plugin, in addition to files above, three python files are generated:
+If you generated a python plugin, three python files are generated in addition to the files above:

 :code:`src/plugins/ModelicaCodeGenerator/run_plugin.py`
-    This script is called by the plugin-wrapper, `ModelicaCodeGenerator.js`, which passes down the plugin context via arguments.
+    This script is called by the plugin-wrapper, :code:`ModelicaCodeGenerator.js`, which passes down the plugin context via arguments.

 :code:`src/plugins/ModelicaCodeGenerator/run_debug.py`